renatog17/git-commands/README.md

 ```
 git commit -m '<message>'
 ```
 This command is used to save a state of a project.
+It's aways would need a message.

 ---
 <h1>Push</h1>